RIXS Identification of Optical Phonon-Spin Coupling Effects in CrSBr

-In summary, we demonstrate the hallmark signatures of spin-phonon coupling in the temperature dependent CrSBr RIXS spectrum, while confirming the simultaneous presence of both bright and dark excitons in the same magnetic phase which has active spin-phonon effects.
-Based on DFT calculations, optical phonons have been identified to arise from bond-stretching and bond-bending modes, with the latter driving the emergence of low-energy RIXS signals at low temperatures.
-In contrast to their absence at room temperature, the appearance of sharp, coherent optical phonon excitations at 23 K highlights a pronounced temperature dependence in electron–phonon coupling.
-This behavior suggests that at low temperatures, these phonons become coherent enough to couple effectively to the Cr 3d electronic states, acting as local vibrational modes that modulate ligand fields.
-Their disappearance at higher temperatures likely results from significant anharmonic broadening or symmetry suppression due to thermal lattice fluctuations, rendering them ``dark" to RIXS despite increased thermal occupation.
+In summary, we demonstrate clear signatures of spin-phonon coupling in the temperature dependent CrSBr RIXS spectrum, while confirming the simultaneous presence of both bright and dark excitons in the same magnetic phase which has active spin-phonon effects.
+Couple optical phonon modes are observed in the LT (23 K) antiferromagnetic phase and are strongly suppressed at room-temperature.
+Based on the DFT calculations, optical phonons have been identified to arise from bond-bending modes of the Cr-S-Cr network, establishing the lattice origins of the observed excitations.
+In contrast to their absence at RT, the appearance of sharp, coherent optical phonon excitations at 23 K highlights a pronounced temperature dependence in electron–phonon coupling.
+This behavior suggests that at low temperatures, these phonons become coherent enough to couple effectively to the Cr 3$d$ electronic states, acting as local vibrational modes that modulate ligand fields.
+Their intensity decrease at higher temperatures likely results from significant anharmonic broadening or symmetry suppression due to thermal lattice fluctuations, rendering them \emph{dark} to RIXS despite increased thermal occupation.
 This transition indicates a structural or spin-driven distortion that enhances the sensitivity of the chromium electronic environment to specific lattice displacements, stabilized by magnetoelastic or symmetry-lowering effects unique to the magnetically ordered state of CrSBr.
 By resolving these coupled excitations, RIXS establishes itself as a sensitive tool for investigating layered magnetic semiconductors and the complex degrees of freedom within 2D vdW materials.
-These findings open a new window for understanding phonon contributions to magnetic anisotropy and provide a pathway toward controlling coupled excitations for future optoelectronic and spintronic applications.
-Furthermore, this research points to RIXS as a vital method for exploring electron–phonon interactions that may directly influence the excitonic and transport properties of next-generation materials.
-These findings provide a pathway towards understanding and controlling coupled excitations in vdW magnets for future optoelectronic and spintronic applications~\cite{yang2025multi}.